 Still, I strongly recommend it.
-In the January 12th 2013 issue there is an interesting article on page 59 (I can’t find a link on the internet to it).
-The article refer to a study done by Lipper.
+In the January 12th, 2013 issue there is an interesting article on page 59 (I can’t find a link on the internet to it).
+The article refers to a study done by Lipper.

 Lipper analyzed the records of British mutual funds over the past 30 years.
-They compared the records of the best performing, median and worst-performing British sectors over one-, three- and five-year periods.
+They compared the records of the best performing, median, and worst-performing British sectors over one-, three- and five-year periods.

-Lipper conludes two things:
+Lipper concludes two things: